Ultis/rawr/ReadMe.txt

 Version History
 ---------------
+Beta 8:
+ - Rawr now records and displays item quality (rare, epic, etc).
+If you reuse your ItemCache.xml from a previous version, you'll need to refresh the item data for each item you want to see the quality of.
+Thanks to Wicks for this functionality!
+ - Added support for Finger enchants.
+ - Gems in the comparison graph now show up highlighted in their color.
+ - Left clicking on an item in the comparison graph will popup the context menu for it, not just right clicking.
+ - When loading items from the Armory, Rawr will now retry 3 times if it fails.
+This should solve the errors caused by intermittant Armory problems.
+Additionally, if it still fails, it won't close Rawr.
+ - Fixed some display problems in the item editor.
+Also, if you add an item with an ID that doesn't exist, it'll offer to create the item as a blank item, for you to fill in.
+ - Clarified the tooltip for anticrit when you're uncrittable.
+(Defense over the cap isn't totally wasted)
+ - Attempting to refresh the data of an item with an item id that doesn't really exist will no longer delete that item.
+It will alert you to the fact that it could not find item data for that item, and revert to the current data.

 Beta 7:
  -Added Contextual Menus for items.
 You can now right click on an item on the main screen, in the popup item selector, to get a menu of things to do on that item:
 	-Edit: Opens the item editor to that item.